mirage/ocaml-solo5/README.md

 ## Supported compiler versions

-Tested against OCaml 5.3.0.
+Tested against OCaml 5.3.0 and OCaml 5.4.0.
 Other versions would require specific patches (see the `patches` directory).

 ## Porting to a different (uni)kernel base layer